PAC the House Series

 See the Stars Shine Downtown

-Support our premier season with season tickets to the PAC the House Series: five Broadway-quality performances starring first-class artists and performers in music, comedy, and theater.
+Support the upcoming season at the HACPAC with season tickets to the PAC the House Series: five must-see performances starring first-class artists that you won’t find on other local stages.

 “As a co-sponsor of PAC the House, the Main Street Business Alliance is proud to be part of the revitalization of downtown Hackensack.
-The Hackensack Performing Arts Center will bring arts experiences to the Community that might not otherwise have been available, expanding horizons for all.
+The Hackensack Performing Arts Center helps bring artistic experiences to the Community that might not otherwise have been available, expanding horizons for all.
 When the Arts succeed, we all succeed.”

 – Jerry Lombardo, Chairman